yokawasa/azure-container-labs/labs/istio-03-ingress-gateway.md

-# Module Istio03: Expose BookInfo via Istio Ingress Gateway
+# Istio03: Expose BookInfo via Istio Ingress Gateway

 You need to make the application accessible from outside of your Kubernetes cluster.
 An ingress gateway service is deployed as a LoadBalancer service.
 For making Bookinfo accessible from outside, we have to create an Istio Gateway.